 National History Day encourages students to develop relationships with individuals, organizations, and agencies in their communities and state in the process of their research.
 The program also promotes interdisciplinary collaboration and students' love for learning by making history come alive.
 The program begins in September, at the start of the school year.
 Curriculum materials are available to through the state NHD office.
 Contact firstname.lastname@example.org for more information.

 National History Day gives participants the skills all individuals need for a successful future.
 The program is a unique academic enrichment opportunity because of the variety of skills it teaches: critical and creative thinking, research and analysis, verbal and written communication skills, time management and self-initiative, commitment to a long-term project, problem-solving, self esteem, and much more.

-National History Day meets national standards in history, language arts, and other disciplines.
-Go to the Educator section of the NHD website to learn how NHD will help you meet national education standards.
+National History Day meets national standards in history, language arts, and other disciplines and can help you meet national education standards.